zobot/FSND/projects/02_trivia_api/starter/backend/README.md

 GET '/questions'
 - Fetches a list of paginated questions
 - Request Arguments: page: Determines which page of questions to display.
 Each page is 10 questions long.
-- Returns: If successful, returns a message with the following structure:
+- Returns: If successful, returns a page message with the following structure:

 Example:
-/questions?page=1
+GET /questions?page=1

 Responds:
 {'categories': {'1': 'Science', '2': 'Art', '3': 'Geography', '4': 'History', '5': 'Entertainment', '6': 'Sports'},